 Two focus areas of Agilent to meet these changes in labs’ informatics demand are cloud computing and user experience.

-Working to improve the GC experience meeting GC customer needs, in addition to system hardware and informatics, is service.
-At the start of the year, Agilent began introducing its CrossLab Connect services, part of its range of CrossLab service offerings, such as from asset management and multi-vendor services.
+Working to improve the GC experience and meeting GC customer needs, in addition to system hardware and informatics, involves service.
+At the start of the year, Agilent began introducing its CrossLab Connect services, part of its range of CrossLab service offerings, such as asset management and multi-vendor services.
 CrossLab Connect offers new instrument monitoring services and expands the role that services can play in the lab.
 Another example of the new role is Agilent’s PC-based Smart Alerts for GC and GC/MS, available on the 8890 and 8860 GCs, which sends an email, or other choice of format, notifying uses of preventative maintenance needs and technical recommendations.

 The growing service portfolio also highlights the changing role of service engineers.
 “Our service engineers have always had deep expertise in our instrumentation and software,” noted Kristin Griffin, vice president and general manager, Services and Support Division, for Agilent.
 “What has changed are the challenges in the lab—there is a larger focus on productivity and uptime across their asset base, so Agilent also provides multi-vendor services, applications consulting and educational services.”
 She added, “Our service engineers look broadly to provide insights for customers that help them meet their specific scientific and business challenges.”

 Even though GC is an established analytical technology, the ability of labs to more effectively employ it is ongoing.
 As Ms. Griffin put it, “Agilent is changing as customers are changing.”